16 Active Studies

 Eosinophilic esophagitis (EoE) is a chronic allergic/immune condition where eosinophils accumulate in the esophagus, causing inflammation and difficulty swallowing.
 Prevalence has been increasing in recent decades.
 Treatment includes dietary elimination, proton pump inhibitors, and topical corticosteroids.

 Clinical trials are advancing new treatments for eosinophilic esophagitis.
-Currently, 3 studies are recruiting a combined 480 participants across the United States.
-Research is being conducted by 3 organizations including Dr. Falk Pharma GmbH, Uniquity One (UNI), Children's Hospital Medical Center, Cincinnati.
+Currently, 16 studies are recruiting a combined 18,056 participants across the United States.
+Research is being conducted by 12 organizations including National Institute of Allergy and Infectious Diseases (NIAID), Indiana University, University of California, San Diego and 9 others.

 2026 Eosinophilic Esophagitis Research Landscape